 Come have your photo taken with Santa & drop your letter to Santa in our mailbox.
 Letters will be sent straight to the North Pole.
 In addition, kids are invited to decorate their own Christmas Ornament, decorate Christmas Cookies, make reindeer food for Christmas Eve and enjoy hot chocolate.
 Recommended for Newborn children to 2nd grade, but all children are welcome.
 Call 447-5680 for more info or go to www.conwayrec.com

-December 9-10: 21st Annual Inn to Inn Cookie and Candy Tour: From 11:00am – 4:00pm, visit 11 inns all dressed in their holiday finery; taste scrumptious holiday cookies and candy, and take home a collection of scrumptious recipes in a keepsake cookbook, and do a little holiday shopping as inns will feature artisans and vendors.
+December 8 and 9: 22nd Annual Inn to Inn Cookie and Candy Tour: From 11:00am – 4:00pm, visit 11 inns all dressed in their holiday finery; taste scrumptious holiday cookies and candy, and take home a collection.

 Crawfords (in the Attitash Grand Summit Hotel) will be serving dinner on Christmas night, regular menu.5pm-9pm; NO RESERVATIONS taken, first come first served.